- Home

 In March 1945, a few months before the end of World War II, the Allies became aware that the Germans were in the process of sailing half a hundred barely completed U-boats to Norway, where the bomb-proof, concrete-cast submarine bases in Horten and Bergen were supposed to be completely finished and equipped for battle.
 The Allied response was to seek a halt to these voyages.

-On Friday, 20th April, two Liberator B-24 bombers belonging to the 206th Squadron took off from the Scottish base Leuchars near Dundee.
-One with the hallmark N/206 took off at 2011 and the other with the hallmark L/206 at 2048.
+On Friday, 20th April, two Liberator B-24 bombers belonging to the 206th Squadron took off from the RAF Coastal Command base RAF Leuchars near Dundee.
+One with the hallmark N/206 took off at 20:11 and the other with the hallmark L/206 at 20:48.
 L/206 performed her task and safely returned to its base 0618 the next morning.
-Possibly this plane hit a submarine, The machine with N/206 took off first, but never made it home.
+Possibly this plane hit a submarine.
+The machine with N/206 took off first, but never made it home.
 Its flight time indicates that it has flown over the Skagerrak and Kattegat before the crash In the squadron's journal, it is laconically stated that "The machine didn't come back No signals received" It is the responsibility of this machine and its crew tragic end, this story is about.

 Its highly experienced crew, most of which had flown together for almost a year, was known at the base as "The flying League of Nations", then it consisted of four Englishmen, two Welsh, two Canadians, one New Zealander, an Australian